Moving around the city

 Buses and trams run every 12-20 minutes from 4:30am to 11:00pm (day service) and every half an hour from 11 pm. to 4.30am (night service)

 The following single tickets are available: for 10 mins and for 40 mins as well as for 24-, 48- and 72 hours.
-Tickets are available from:
+They cover trams and buses.
+The tickets are available in:

-If you come to Poznań often, you may consider obtaining the PEKA card (find out more from ztm.poznan.pl).
-With the PEKA card, you use the so-called tPortmonetka application on your card, having previously topped it up at ZTM Customer Service Points, Ticket Sale Points, new stationary ticket machines or online.
+If you come to Poznań more often, you may consider obtaining the PEKA card (find out more from ztm.poznan.pl).
+With the PEKA card, you use the so-called tPortmonetka application on your card, having previously topped it up at ZTM Customer Service Points, Ticket Sale Points, stationary ticket machines or online.
 The fee you pay depends on the number of stops you travel.
-A season ticket is also available - the shortest period it is available for is two weeks.
+A season ticket is also available - the shortest period available is two weeks.

 The best option for a longer ride through the city or a few day long stay in Poznań is a 24-hours or a 3-days ticket.
 The other alternative is a Poznań City Card.